 This is when the mobile device can be used as a separate monitor under both clone and extended display mode, while also supporting inputs from the mobile device remotely.
 This version, internet relay is added and the zoom in/out quality improved, so users can also make use of this feature to either watch video content s or even play PC games from the mobile device through a wireless network at any time and anywhere without hassle.

 File Transfer (Relay Supported)

-This could be one of the most commonly used options, to allow one touch send and receive of data between the PC and the mobile device.
+This could be one of the most commonly used options, to allow one-touch send and receive data between the PC and the mobile device.
 The files can be easily transferred as if they are transferred across simple communication protocols, also by adding the internet relay which now Bluetooth and wireless network are both now ready to take place, just with a much faster speed, merging convenience and performance into one.